PrestaShop/prestashop.github.io/news/_posts/releases/2020-09-01-prestashop-1-7-7-0-beta2-release.md

 ---
 layout: post
-title:  "PrestaShop 1.7.7.0 Beta2 Is Ready To Be Tested!"
+title:  "PrestaShop 1.7.7.0 Beta 2 Is Ready To Be Tested!"
 subtitle: "The second beta for PrestaShop 1.7.7.0 is now ready for you to test!"
 date:   2020-09-01 11:00:00
 authors: [ PrestaShop ]